‘We have to do better:’ After son’s shooting death in Rainier Beach, mother calls for community action

 “I was in disbelief, as I am now.
 Total disbelief,” said Wilmore.
 “I think the fact Conner wasn’t running with gangs or doing all that is why it’s super hard to believe that it happened.
 The whole neighborhood is in disbelief and there’s anger that it keeps happening.”

-After a spike in violence 9 years ago that saw 10 people gunned down in South Seattle, seven of them in proximity to the Rainier Beach Safeway, Wilmore started Fathers And Sons Together (FAST), an organization aimed at strengthening fathers’ relationships with their children as a way to prevent youth involvement in the criminal justice system.
+After a spike in violence 9 years ago that saw 10 people gunned down in South Seattle within a span of three to four months, seven of them in proximity to the Rainier Beach Safeway, Wilmore started Fathers And Sons Together (FAST), an organization aimed at strengthening fathers’ relationships with their children as a way to prevent youth involvement in the criminal justice system.
 FAST hosts basketball and baseball camps, overnight camping trips, fishing excursions, barbershop events and dad-and-daughter days for kids ages 5 and up.

 When fathers are involved in their children’s lives, kids perform better academically and make better life choices, said Wilmore.
 Organizations like FAST need more funding and support from local government, he said.